 Glass-filled Delrin plastic is a component for parts that are subjected to high constant stress.
 This is due to the exceptional impact resistance of this grade of Delrin material.
 Glass-filled Delrin has great resistance to creep and deformation.
 It has high resistance to warpage and great endurance.

 · Delrin AF DE588

 This grade of Delrin contains 20% PTFE fibers.
-This gives its exceptional rigidity, strength, and durability.
+This gives it exceptional rigidity, strength, and durability.
 It is a component approved by the US Navy for use in submarine parts.
-This Delrin variant is useful for fast-moving parts which function in high-stress level environments.
+This Delrin variant is useful for fast-moving parts that function in high-stress-level environments.

 All grades of Delrin have excellent machinability, which makes it a great choice as a material for rapid prototyping.
 However, they all have different material features which make them suitable for use in individual applications.
 At RapidDirect, we are experts at machining pom material and can advise you on what grade of Delrin to use based on your specific use case.